iamanrai/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented SignOut feature
 - Updated Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: If the user is not logged in redirect /browse to Login Page and vice - versa
 - Fetch from TMDB movies // Ongoing
+- Unsubscribe to the onAuthStateChanged Callback
+- Add hardcoded value to constants file

 # Features